Español

 Employee Notification Is Required

-California Earned Income Tax Credit
+California Earned Income Tax Credit (Form 3514)

-The refundable California EITC is available to low-income working individuals who earned wage income subject to California withholding and/or have net earnings from self-employment.
-This credit is similar to the federal Earned Income Credit (EIC) but with different income limitations.
+The refundable California EITC is available to low-income workers who earned wage income subject to California withholding or have self-employment income.
+This credit is like the federal Earned Income Credit but with different income limitations.
 To claim the California EITC, you must file a California income tax return and attach a completed California Earned Income Tax Credit (FTB 3514) form.
-For information on the availability of the credit, eligibility requirements, and how to obtain the necessary California tax forms or get help filing, visit the Franchise Tax Board or call 1-800-852-5711.
+For information on the credit and how to obtain the necessary tax forms, visit the Franchise Tax Board or call 1-800-852-5711.

 Avoid Penalties